gbenson/ansible-machine-setup/README.rst

 Ansible machine setup
 =====================

-Ansible playbook that sets up development machines I use to be as like them.
+Ansible playbook to set up development machines I use as I like them.

 Initial setup::